 If a seller loses money by bundling a product over which it enjoys a monopoly with a product in which it faces competition (as the Cascade-Ortho fallacy demonstrates), why would a monopolist ever bundle?
 This section seeks to answer this question.
-It shows that the monopolist can use a bundle to discriminate between high-value and low-value consumers of the monopolized product.
+It shows that the monopolist can use a bundle to discriminate between high-value and low-value consumers of the monopolized product.88

 The monopolist can extract the entire consumer surplus if it sets the price of its product at the level of the consumers' reservation price.
 The following example is illustrative.
 Assume that the marginal cost to manufacture product A is \$1 and that there are two consumers.
-Consumer 1 is willing to pay \$4 for the widget, whereas Consumer 2 is only willing to pay \$2.
+Consumer Iis willing to pay \$4 for the widget, whereas Consumer 2 is only willing to pay \$2.
 If the monopolist knows each consumer's reservation price (and arbitrage is impossible) it would charge the high value consumer \$4 and the low value consumer \$2, realizing a profit of \$4 (6-2).
 Such "perfect" (often referred to as "first degree") price discrimination, however, is often infeasible.
 The monopolist cannot price discriminate between different consumers simply because it cannot distinguish between the different types of consumers.
-The seller often knows that there are two types of consumers (the high value and the low value), but is unable to identify the reservation price of each.
-A computer manufacturer, for example, knows that a business consumer is willing to pay more than a home-user, but it may not be able to tell whether a specific consumer is a home- or business-user.
+The seller often knows that there are two types of consumers (the high value and the low value), but is unable to identify the reservation A computer manufacturer, for example, knows that a price of each. business consumer is willing to pay more than a home-user, but it may not be able to tell whether a specific consumer is a home- or business-user.
 In the example above, the monopolist does not know whether a specific buyer resembles Consumer 1 or Consumer 2.
-The monopolist has thus two options: It can either (1) set a price of \$2 in which case it would sell two units (one to each consumer) and make a profit of 2(2+2-1-1); or (2) it can set a price of \$4 in which case it would sell only one unit to Consumer
+The monopolist has thus two options: It can either (1) set a price of \$2 in which case it would sell two units (one to each consumer) and make a profit of \$2 (2+2-1-1); or (2) it can set a price of \$4 in which case it would sell only one unit to Consumer l and make a profit of \$3 (4-1).
+Faced with these options, the monopolist's decision is quite easy.
+To maximize its profit the monopolist would only sell one unit to Consumer l at a price of \$4.

-88. Of course there are other reasons to bundle, some of which may result in anticompetitive effects.
+^{88.} Of course there are other reasons to bundle, some of which may result in anticompetitive effects.
 See, e.g., supra notes 11, 13, 79 and accompanying text (discussing some of the detrimental consequences that can result from bundling).
 Moreover, it is important to note that price discrimination can be welfare enhancing, reducing or neutral.
 Infra note 97 and accompanying text.